ACF estimation via difference schemes for a semiparametric model with m-dependent errors: Introduction

-Difference-based estimators can be traced back to \emph{the mean successive difference} of \cite{vonNeumann.etal.41}.
-Since then this computationally efficient variance estimator has been studied with many different purposes in mind.
-For instance, it has been considered to improve bandwidth selection in nonparametric regression with iid errors as in \cite{Rice.84}, to improve asymptotic efficiency by allowing scheme differences of second (or higher) order (\cite{Gasser.etal.86} and \cite{Hall.etal.90}) to consider variance estimation under hereroscedasticity of the errors as in \cite{Muller.Stadtmuller.87} to point out that by utilizing optimal sequence schemes bias reduction can be achieved when the sample size is small (\cite{Dette.etal.98}, \cite{Munk.05}).
 Difference-based estimators have also been considered in smooth nonparametric regression with correlated errors, e.g.~\cite{Muller.Stadtmuller.88}, \cite{Herrmann.92}, \cite{Hall.VanKeilegom.03} and \cite{Park.etal.06}.
-More recently, and close to our work, optimal variance difference-based estimators have been proposed in the standard partial linear model under homoscedasticity of the errors, e.g.~\cite{Wang.etal.17} and \cite{Zhou.etal.18}, among others. \cite{wang2017asymptotically} studied the optimal difference-based estimator for variance. \cite{dai2015difference} proposed difference-based variance estimator for repeated measurement data. { \cite{Tecuapetla.Munk.2017} paved the way to the present work as, among other things, they studied ACF estimation via difference-based estimators of order 2 and gap $m+1$ in the model~\eqref{eq.partialModel} when $f=0$.} To the best of our knowledge the ACF estimation problem via difference schemes in the general partial linear regression with dependent errors model, Eq.~\eqref{eq.partialModel}, has not been considered.
+More recently, and close to our work, optimal variance difference-based estimators have been proposed in the standard partial linear model under homoscedasticity of the errors, e.g.~\cite{Wang.etal.17} and \cite{Zhou.etal.18}, among others. \cite{wang2017asymptotically} studied the optimal difference-based estimator for variance. \cite{dai2015difference} proposed difference-based variance estimator for repeated measurement data. { \cite{Tecuapetla.Munk.2017} studied ACF estimation via difference-based estimators of second order and $(m+1)$-gap in the model~\eqref{eq.partialModel} when $f=0$.} To the best of our knowledge the ACF estimation problem via difference schemes in the Eq.~\eqref{eq.partialModel}, has not been considered.